 To know these two technologies inside out we need to consider their possibilities as well as the potential risks and pitfalls.
 Telecom giants are investing billions into them.
-Despite the possibilities of adverse consequences, organisations are taking the step to unify these two technologies.
+Despite the possibilities of adverse consequences, organizations are taking the step to unify these two technologies.
 This post is going to investigate the intersection and future of Artificial Intelligence and 5G.

 How does 5G work?

 The network region can be divided into smaller geographical blocks called cells.
-5G networks are inevitably digital cellular network of these cells.
+5G networks are inevitably digital cellular networks of these cells.
 The spectrum that the network uses to communicate can be classified into 3 types namely Low-band, Mid-band, and High-band spectrum.